18 Again: Synopsis

-Jung Da-jung (Kim Ha-neul) and Hong Dae-young (Yoon Sang-hyun) are married and have a set of fraternal twins, Hong Si-a (Roh Jeong-eui) and Hong Si-u (Ryeoun).
+Jung Da-jung (Kim Ha-neul) and Hong Dae-young (Yoon Sang-hyun) are married and have a set of fraternal twins, Hong Shi-ah (Roh Jeong-eui) and Hong Shi-woo (Ryeoun).
 At first, they have a perfectly happy marriage despite having children at a very young age and having financial problems.
 Years later, their happy marriage starts crumbling when 37-year-old Da-jung files for divorce and their 18-year-old good looking twins start ignoring Dae-young, except for pocket money.
 Furthermore, Dae-young's life turns more miserable when he loses his job, after his boss promotes his nephew who has worked in the company for only 4 years, while relocating Dae-young to Busan.

 Wishing he could go back in time and fix his life, Dae-young's 37-year-old body miraculously morphs into the body he had when he was 18 years old (Lee Do-hyun) but retains his 37-year-old mentality.
-He starts living a new life under his alias "Go Woo-Young" and attends Serim High School, which is his twins' school, and also the school he and Da-jung attended 18 years ago.
-During Dae-young's life as the 18-year-old Go Woo Young, he learns that his daughter Si-a is working part-time in a convenience store without his permission and his son Si-u is being bullied at school by the basketball captain, Goo Ja-sung (Hwang In-youp).
-Dae-young also learns about his son's interest and talent in basketball that Si-u always hides from him.
+He starts living a new life under his alias "Go Woo-young" and attends Serim High School, which is his twins' school, and also the school he and Da-jung attended 18 years ago.
+During Dae-young's life as the 18-year-old Go Woo-young, he learns that his daughter Shi-ah is working part-time in a convenience store without his permission and his son Shi-woo is being bullied at school by the basketball captain, Goo Ja-sung (Hwang In-youp).
+Dae-young also learns about his son's interest and talent in basketball that Shi-woo always hides from him.
 Dae-young eventually realizes the true reason behind his family's crumbling bond and gets to know more about his twins.
-He resolves to use this chance to protect his kids by befriending them and to do his best to be more present to the family despite his appearance as an 18-year-old boy.
+He resolves to use this chance to protect his kids by befriending them and doing his best to be more present to the family despite his appearance as an 18-year-old boy.